Helio-Health-Group/store-locator/README.md

 - Use a npm package.json file to capture all dependencies (Running Create React App does this for you)
 - Use Node v.12 or higher.

-Some recommendations to get Started (but not required):
+Some recommendations to get Started (but absolutely not required here):
-- Boostrap with Create React App: https://create-react-app.dev/docs/adding-typescript/
+- Initialize Create React App: https://create-react-app.dev/docs/adding-typescript/
-- Use a React Mapping Library (not required)
+- Use a React Map Component Lib (not required)

 ### Backend
 Is just a simple service using MongoDB to run a distance search against the Lat/Lng.
 The `stores.json` is in the stores